JoanaPNeto/JoanaPNeto.github.io/_pages/publications.md

 ### CMOS scanning probe

 Widely used technology for fabricating modern devices, the CMOS technology, was used to fabricate a neural probe with 1344 electrodes arranged along 8 mm of a thin shaft.
-A dataset with the highest density and number of electrodes in a silicon probe ever achieved in the history of neuroscience for *in vivo* recordings is now available [here](https://www.kampff-lab.org/cmos-scanning)
+In vivo recordings with the highest density and number of electrodes ever achieved in the history of neuroscience are now available [here](https://www.kampff-lab.org/cmos-scanning)

 ### Polytrode impedance